davemaurer/daily_exercises/arrays/arrays_0.md

 8. Make another array, this time with strings in it. `pets = ["dog", "cat", "ferret", "turtle"]`

-9. Make the array again, but use Ruby's built in `%w` operator to make it easier to type out. `pets = %w(dog cat ferret turtle)`
+9. Remake that same array, but use Ruby's built in `%w` operator to make it easier to type out. `pets = %w(dog cat ferret turtle)`

 10. Whether an array has strings or numbers, or symbols, or whatever in it, you can use indexes to access it's elements.
 Get the first element in `pets`. `pets[0]` #=> `"dog"` Same result as with the numbers above, we get the first element when